Shamaa: Post World War II

 In July 2007, a French UNIFIL soldier was killed near Chamaa when an unexploded ordnance from the 2006 war blew up as he was trying to clear it.

 It is not clear in which year UNIFIL established the Sector West HQ in Chamaa, about 10 kilometres north of the Blue Line.
 According to Italian military analysts, by 2015 the Italian Armed Forces deployed at their West Sector headquarters Ten.
 Millevoi in Chamaa a contingent of "approximately 1100 men and women, together with the contingents of other 11 nations for a total military [of] 3500".

 The mayor of Shamaa municipality has been Abdel-Qader Safieddine.
 Safieddine is also the most common name on the epitaphs of the cemetery next to the mausoleum of Shamoun Al Safa.

 In response to Israel's invasion of Lebanon in 2024, UNESCO granted enhanced protection to 34 cultural properties in Lebanon including the citadel of Shamaa to safeguard against damage.
 During the invasion, 71-year-old Israeli archaeologist Zhabo Erlich and an Israeli soldier were killed in clashes with Hezbollah fighters.
 Among the wounded was chief of staff of the Golani Brigade, Col. Yoav Yarom.
 On December 31, 2024, the first joint Lebanese army and the UNIFIL patrol entered the town.

+In 2024, the only recently-restored citadel was again extensively damaged by Israeli airstrikes, after which it was granted the highest level of UNESCO protection.
+This enhanced protection designation prohibits sites from being targeted or used for military purposes, with violations potentially constituting serious breaches of the 1954 Hague Convention.
+In 2025, Lebanon's Ministry of Culture appealed to UNESCO citing reports indicating the "destruction and complete demolition of the Citadel of Chama by military bulldozing operations" by Israel.
+In July 2026, the Mount Amel Castles, including the Shamaa Castle, were designated by UNESCO as a World Heritage Site and immediately classified as endangered.